 How Do Snow Tires Work?

 Swapping out your “all season” tires for snow tires during the winter months may afford you better traction and performance in snowy, icy and slippery conditions.
-That’s because there is real science behind the design of snow tires: they’re made of a softer rubber compound that will not stiffen when temperatures drop as much as all-season tires will.
-While it’s less durable and subject to greater wear than the stiffer all season compounds, the softer rubber compound in snow tires helps to retain tire flexibility in cold weather, an important attribute for improving traction on slippery surfaces and helping drivers stay on the road.
-The addition of “sipes,” or grooves, on snow tires is designed to provide more “leading edges” on each tread block and this helps to increase traction on slippery road surfaces.
+That’s because there is real science behind the design of snow tires.
+Snow tires are made of a softer rubber compound that will not stiffen when temperatures drop as much as all-season tires will.
+While it’s less durable and subject to greater wear than the stiffer all season compounds, the softer rubber helps snow tires retain their flexibility in cold weather, an important attribute for improving traction and helping drivers stay on the road.
+The “sipes,” or grooves, on snow tires are designed to provide more “leading edges” on each tread block to help increase traction on slippery road surfaces.

 Learn more about whether you might need snow tires during the winter months.

 As winter rolls in, there is a growing possibility of finding yourself driving in less than optimum conditions.
-Understanding the science behind some of these common conditions can help heighten your awareness to stay safe on the roads.
+Understanding the science behind common conditions you may face, and the technology to help you deal with them, can help prepare you to stay safe on the roads.